voraczech/voraczech.com/content/prepper.md

 > Benefits: flexibility multiplied
 >
-> Additional costs: cost of passport; possible additional legislative burden
+> Extra costs: cost of passport; possible additional legislative burden

 Having multiple passports of one country is a legal and normal thing in many countries.
 You may need to give a reason, but it can be anything from "running out of space" to "there's a stamp of a country that doesn't like the country I want to go to".
 Ideally order passports so that they expires differently.